 If you live in a coastal area of this country, then you will have a lot of rain.
 The consequence of this is weather corrosion on any commercial construction if you do not do the proper commercial roofing in your building.
-This is why you need to use the right materials, such as copper nails, in the right places.
+This is why you need to use the right building supplies for the job, such as copper nails, in the right places.
 Finding out what to use and where should be done to calculating average lifespan, taking into consideration not just the weather, but also a range of other construction factors.
 Before starting any construction project, consider buying some personal safety equipment.
 There are specific considerations to make for galvanized and copper nails.
 These materials can’t be left behind, especially if it’s by the ocean, the best thing to do with spare materials would be to save them for a future project or do some copper recycling.

 Galvanized nails are very common in a variety of construction projects.
 They have gone through a long process of galvanization, which means they are coated in zinc oxide.
 This creates a protective barrier and if there is any damage, then this barrier will dissolve first, and the material inside it second.
 Usually, experts use the thin dust of zinc oxide to coat nails, and this stops them from oxidizing in coastal regions.
 Essentially, it protects them from corrosion and rust, two very significant problems in areas with a lot of rain and humidity.

 It is common for galvanized nails to be created using electroplating, which is a specialized process.
 This process is used because it creates a very smooth nail, on which the zinc layer is completely even.
 When a galvanized nail is electroplated, it is not able to withstand long term exposure to elements such as salt water, however, as this is highly corrosive.
 Hence, if you want to use electroplated galvanized nails in a construction project in a coastal region, then you need to make sure that it has also been hot dipped, so that it is covered in a thick zinc layer.